Srajoshi/liri-node-app/README.md

 ### Overview

-In this assignment, I creater LIRI: _Language_ Interpretation and Recognition Interface.
+In this assignment, I created LIRI: _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives  back data.

 1. LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.